www.stalkvictims.info - weapons page

 9. Maintain your skills and knowledge.

 Practice with your gun regularly (join a gun club).
-Keep up to date on the law relating to guns and self-defence.
+Keep up to date on the law relating to guns and self-defense.

 10. Be responsible.